 Finding leads and converting them into customers is your ultimate goal.
 There are many ways to do it, and cold-calling has traditionally been one of the major tactics used.
 Many sales personnel vouch for it, while some feel it’s archaic.
-Some believe that it can yield a large number of opportunities in the sales funnel, while others consider it to have a low strike-rate.
-While everyone is entitled to have an opinion, let’s evaluate it effectiveness by taking a pragmatic look at its pros and cons.
+Some believe that it can yield a large number of opportunities in the sales funnel, while others consider it to have a low strike rate.
+While everyone is entitled to have an opinion, let’s evaluate its effectiveness by taking a pragmatic look at its pros and cons.

-Cold-calls can be effectively used to identify the needs of the prospect-client.
+Cold calls can be effectively used to identify the needs of the prospect-client.
 The information can be subsequently used to offer a customized solution.
 It can lead you to an undiscovered market segment that can open up a perennial flow of customers.

 Systems that are designed to screen and deflect sales calls can be next to impossible.
 Also, too many unsuccessful calls can leave you disillusioned and low on confidence, which could affect your motivation to perform.

 An increase in the number of attempts and resources needed to capture leads would also increase the overall cost of the process and minimize the ROI.
 So, if you want your sales and marketing to be much more predictable and scalable apart from functioning 24X7, then you need a better alternative.
 Perhaps, a refined version of cold-calling tactics may help you achieve the desired results.